 The best base for exploring the diaolous is Yici Bus Station (also known as Kaiping Passenger Station).
 This dusty, dimly-lit bus station is also where the long-distance buses to Guangzhou, Zhuhai and other cities depart/arrive, so I recommend staying around here.
 The diaolous are located around 30-45 minutes away by local bus.
 Confusingly, there is another bus station in Changsha (not to be confused with the capital of Hunan Province) which uses the name Kaiping Bus Station.
 However, none of the buses go to the diaolou from here, and the station you want is referenced as Yici on bus routes anyway.

-The 5-star Pantower International Hotel is the most upscale hotel in the city I could find, and seems to be located on some sort of island on the river.
+The 5-star Pantower International Hotel, located on some sort of island on the river, appears to be the most upscale hotel in the city.
 Unfortunately, that’s not really convenient for accessing the aforementioned bus station, which is located 4km away.
 So unless you have a car/driver, seriously save yourself the trouble and stay somewhere near Yici Road.

 We stayed at a 2-star business hotel called Chengzi Hotel (江门开平橙子酒店), which was 5 minutes walk from Yici Bus Station and decently clean.
 You can read my review on TripAdvisor here.